 The concept of 'Other effective area-based conservation measures' (OECMs) is a new conservation approach, where (effective) conservation is mainly achieved as a by-product of other management objectives.
 This distinguishes it from recognised protected areas, where a legal designation process takes place and specific conservation objectives are defined.
-OECMs are part of the draft post-2020 global biodiversity framework and have also garnered attention in the new EU Biodiversity Strategy for 2030 as potential contributions towards the 30 % EU target on protected areas.
-The survey revealed that OECMs are still relatively unknown in policy development in EU Member States, with some initial consideration of OECMs in the context of conservation management.
-Types of OECMs mentioned in the survey include inter alia contractual nature conservation, forest management standards and certification (PEFC and FSC), fishery restricted areas or agro-environmental schemes.
-There is not yet an internationally agreed upon methodology to identify OECMs, but the IUCN is currently developing a standardised site-level methodology.
-At the national level, limited methodologies are available for identifying OECMs in the Member States.
+OECMs are part of the draft post-2020 global biodiversity framework and have also received attention in the new EU Biodiversity Strategy for 2030 as potential contributions towards the 30% EU target on protected areas.
+The survey revealed that OECMs are still relatively unknown in policy development in EEA countries, with some initial consideration of OECMs in the context of conservation management.
+Types of OECMs mentioned in the survey include inter alia contractual nature conservation, forest management standards and certification (PEFC and FSC), management plans for military territories, area-based restrictions on activities or agri-environmental schemes.
+There is not yet an internationally agreed upon methodology to identify OECMs, but the IUCN WCPA OECM Specialist Group is currently developing a standardised site-level methodology.
+At the national level, limited methodologies are available for identifying OECMs in the countries.
 In addition, suggestions for quality criteria and enabling conditions vary significantly.
-Key challenges to OECM implementation as reported by the survey respondents mainly relate to the lack of human, financial and technical capacity regarding OECMs, limited land availability and resistance from landowners to implement OECMs, as well as the lack of a supportive legal framework and political will to promote the adoption of OECMs.
-Potential solutions to overcoming these hurdles include: raising awareness on the value of OECMs for nature (e.g. acting as ecological corridors between Natura 2000 sites) and rural economies (e.g. farming products produced in high nature value systems) as well as targeted guidance on OECM definition, criteria for their recognition, and examples, and the uptake of OECMs in existing nature conservation legislation.
+Key challenges to OECM implementation as reported by the survey respondents mainly relate to the lack of human, financial and technical capacity regarding OECMs, limited land availability and resistance from landowners and different sectors to implement OECMs, as well as the lack of a supportive legal framework and political will to promote the recognition of OECMs and knowledge and data gaps.
+Potential solutions to overcoming these hurdles include raising awareness on the value of OECMs for nature (e.g., acting as ecological corridors between Natura 2000 sites) and rural economies (e.g., farming products produced in high nature value systems), establishing a legal and administrative framework including dedicated funding opportunities as well as targeted guidance on OECM definition, criteria for their identification and recognition, and examples, and the uptake of OECMs in existing nature conservation legislation.